mobizt/Firebase-Arduino-WiFiNINA/README.md

 ## Dependencies

-This library required [WiFiNINA Library](https://github.com/arduino-libraries/WiFiNINA) to be installed which can be installed through **Board Manager**
+This library required [WiFiNINA Library](https://github.com/arduino-libraries/WiFiNINA) to be installed which can be installed through **Boards Manager**

 ## Installing